djspinmonkey/djspinmonkey.github.io/about.md

 title: About
 ---

-Hi!
-My name is John Hyland (they/them), and I am the Director of New Relic's Ignite Program, an early career incubator team focused on hiring folks into the first (or nearly first) software engineering roles and giving them the support they need to succeed.
-Before that, I was a software engineer for twenty-ish years, focusing mostly in the areas of networking, security, database internals, service architecture, and API design.
-I love working with complex systems, teaching, making things, and having a positive impact on people's lives.
-I believe strongly in the importance of community in building strong engineering cultures.
-In my spare time, I'm also a blacksmith, a club DJ, and a collector of extra hobbies.
+John Hyland (they/them) is the director of the New Relic's Ignite program for early career engineers.
+Previously, they spent a couple decades as a software engineer, focusing mostly on networking, security, and service architectures.
+They believe strongly in the importance of culture and community building for the long-term success of both individual companies and the tech industry at large.